craftingcity/RollHighOrDie/Core RHoD/Character Rules/Skills.md

 > Manipulation is used by the 'Unjam' Action, and in the use of some Equipment.
 #### Stealth
 > Stealth is the application of obscuring an object or yourself to avoid detection.
-> Stealth is used by the 'Hide' Action.
+> Stealth is used by the 'Hide' Action, and while avoiding traps.
 #### Thievery
 > Thievery is the application of distraction and dexterity in the addition or removal of objects from an area or person without detection.
 #### Throwing